MicrosoftDocs/WSL/commandline/WSL/faq.md

 ### What is BASH?
 [BASH](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) is a popular text-based shell and command-language.
-It is the default shell included within Ubuntu and other Linux distro’s, and in OSX.
+It is the default shell included within Ubuntu and other Linux distros, and in OSX.
 Users type commands into a shell to execute scripts and/or run commands and tools to accomplish many tasks.

 ### What is Windows Subsystem for Linux (WSL)?
 The Windows Subsystem for Linux (WSL) is a new Windows 10 feature that enables you to run native Linux command-line tools directly on Windows, alongside your traditional Windows desktop and modern store apps.